sourcegraph/handbook/content/departments/cloud/technical-docs/oidc_site_admin.md

 ## Disabling OKTA OIDC on Managed Instance

-SOAP access cane be disabled on instance when explictly asked by customer via configuration flag `disableSourcegraphManagementAccess: true` in `config.yaml`.
+SOAP access can be disabled on an instance when explictly asked to by a customer via the configuration flag `disableSourcegraphManagementAccess: true` in `config.yaml`.

 ## FAQ